Savage-Company/rpi-pico-devboard/index.md

 # RaspberryPi Pico Dev Board

+The RPi Pico is a great low cost powerful ARM based development platform.
+This dev board enhances the platform with a carrier board with:

+   - A debug host (using picoprobe) for on chip debugging of code
+   - A serial interface (again via picoprobe)
+   - The missing reset button!
+   - Breakout of all pins from the pico
+   - Development board powered by either the VSys or VBus sources

+Compatible with all Pico variants

+   - Pico
+   - Pico-H
+   - Pico-W

 ## Getting Started

 The PCB has a few options for how it is configured.
 Both the development and debug